kengz/aiva/docs/HTMI.md

 The design aims of HTMI are as follow:

 - approximate human-human interaction
-- implementation of Human-Centered Design (HCD): discoverability (no manual), with affordances, signifiers, mapping
+- implement of Human-Centered Design (HCD): discoverability (no manual), with affordances, signifiers, mapping
 - constraints and forcing functions (HCD)
 - feedback (HCD)
 - no-human-error design (HCD): just as in human-human interaction, the machine shall not throw error on imprecise input; instead it should treat the "human error" as approximation, ask for clarification, and try to complete the action
 - long-short term memory (LSTM) on both human and TM
-- TM must approximate human interaction and human-like brain function, via Contextual Graph Knowledge Base (CGKB)
+- TM must approximate human behavior and human-like brain function, using Contextual Graph Knowledge Base (CGKB)

 ## Theorem